Multi-modal Masked Autoencoders Learn Compositional Histopathological Representations: Results

-Our results in Table \ref{tab:sota} indicate that both MAE and MMAE outperform other SSL methods and from-scratch baselines for the eight-class tissue phenotyping task.
+\textbf{Results Compared Against Other SSL Methods.} Results in Table \ref{tab:sota} indicate that both MAE and MMAE outperform other SSL methods and from-scratch baselines for the eight-class tissue phenotyping task.
 We also see that MMAE slightly outperforms MAE, as it allows us to reduce the overall masking ratio to better capture the granular nature of patch-level WSIs, while increasing the individual masking applied to RGB, thereby alleviating the risk of trivial interpolation.

 \textbf{Pre-training Performance Comparison Against DINO.} We set up additional experiments to evaluate the pre-training performance of MMAE by nearest neighbor matching against DINO, the runner-up of our benchmarks.
 MMAE outperforms DINO in the nearest neighbor matching setting, where DINO yields around 87\% for 10 nearest neighbors (NN) and 87.45\% for 20 NNs, whereas MMAE yields 90.19\% and 90.94\%, for NN=10 and NN=20, respectively.